Table of Contents

 What is WordPress?

-As a content management system, it simplifies the creation and management of content.
+WordPress is a content management system (CMS) that simplifies the creation and management of content.

-WordPress is owned by Automattic, founded by Matt Mullenweg.
 Since its release in 2003, WordPress has grown exponentially.
-Today, the platform powers 26% of the web.
+Today, the platform powers 35% of the web.

-- Self-hosted: You can download the complete platform from WordPress.org for use on any web hosting environment that you set up and control.
-You get the greatest control over your site with this option but you have to manage all the technical elements on your own.
+- Self-hosted: You can download the complete platform from WordPress.org for use on any web hosting environment you set up and control.
+With this option, you get the greatest control over your site but have to manage all the technical elements independently.

 - Hosted: If self-hosting isn’t for you, you can sign up at WordPress.com to use an online-only version of the same application.
 You can access your WordPress dashboard online, and you don’t have to worry about the infrastructure powering your site.